 When can I apply for a Voter Authority Certificate?

-You can apply any time from 16 January 2023.
-The deadline to apply for a certificate in time for the 2023 Local Elections is 5pm on Tuesday 25th April.
+The deadline to apply for a certificate is 5pm on Tuesday 25 April.

 How long will it take to get a Voter Authority Certificate?